wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-an-inbound-endpoint.md

     -Dsynapse.transport.portCloseVerifyTimeout=20
     ```

-    Note that this setting may be required in Windows environments as the process of closing a port can sometimes take longer than 10 seconds.xss
+    Note that this setting may be required in Windows environments as the process of closing a port can sometimes take longer than 10 seconds.

 ## Examples